Researchers

 Galina Azarkina

-Galina has worked extensively on the Asian Salticidae, and has recently started studies of the Afrotropical Aelurillinae, Plexippinae and Ballinae.
-Together with Rudy Jocqué and Tony Russell-Smith she is developing an interactive key to the genera of Afrotropical Salticidae, and is collaborating on a study of the South African Salticidae taxonomy and species barcoding.
+Galina has worked extensively on the Asian and Afrotropical Aelurillini, Plexippini and Ballini (Salticidae).
+She is collaborating on a study of the South African Salticidae taxonomy and species barcoding.

 Further information